Jargalmaa12/ecommerce-sales-forecasting/README.md

 # 🛒 E-Commerce Sales Forecasting

 ## 📌 Overview
-This project applies time-series and machine learning models to forecast daily sales for an e-commerce / FMCG platform.
-The goal is to help businesses make smarter decisions around **inventory planning, marketing campaigns, and revenue management** by predicting future demand patterns.
+This project is about predicting future sales for an e-commerce / FMCG business using real transaction data.
+The idea is simple: if we can forecast demand more accurately, businesses can plan their **inventory, marketing, and revenue strategies** much better.

-## 🎯 Goals
+## 🎯 What I Did
-- Transform raw sales data into a clean, structured dataset
+- Cleaned and prepared daily sales data
-- Detect **seasonality, spikes, and anomalies** using exploratory analysis
+- Looked at **trends, seasonal patterns, and spikes** through exploratory analysis
-- Train forecasting models: **ARIMA, Prophet, and XGBoost**
+- Built three forecasting models: **ARIMA, Prophet, and XGBoost**
-- Compare performance with metrics (**RMSE, MAE, MAPE**)
+- Compared them using standard error metrics (**RMSE, MAE, MAPE**)
-- Build an **interactive Streamlit dashboard** for testing models and forecast horizons
+- Created an **interactive Streamlit app** where users can test different models and forecast horizons
-- Convert model results into **practical business insights**
+- Wrote up insights to explain not just “what the models predicted” but **what that means for business**

 ## 📂 Project Layout
 ecommerce-sales-forecasting/
-│── data/ # raw and processed datasets
+│── data/ # datasets
-│── notebooks/ # EDA, feature engineering, and model training │── dashboard/ # Streamlit application
+│── notebooks/ # EDA + model training
+│── dashboard/ # Streamlit app
-│── visuals/ # plots and screenshots
+│── visuals/ # charts and screenshots
 │── requirements.txt
 │── README.md

 markdown
 Copy code

-## 🛠 Tools
+## 🛠 Tools Used
-- **Python**: pandas, numpy, scikit-learn, statsmodels, XGBoost, Prophet
+- **Python** (pandas, numpy, scikit-learn, statsmodels, XGBoost, Prophet)
 - **Visualization**: matplotlib, seaborn, plotly
-- **Deployment**: Streamlit
+- **Dashboard**: Streamlit
 - **Version Control**: GitHub

 ## 📊 Workflow
-1. **Data Preparation** – Aggregate and clean sales data
+1. Clean and organize raw data
-2. **Exploratory Data Analysis** – Identify seasonality and demand trends
+2. Explore sales behavior (weekly cycles, seasonal peaks)
-3. **Modeling** – Build ARIMA, Prophet, and XGBoost forecasts
+3. Train ARIMA, Prophet, and XGBoost models
-4. **Dashboard** – Deploy interactive forecasts with adjustable horizons
+4. Deploy an interactive Streamlit dashboard
-5. **Insights** – Translate results into business recommendations
+5. Summarize technical results into **business-focused insights**

 ## 🔮 Model Insights
-- **Prophet**: Captures long-term trends and seasonality well.
+- **Prophet**: Best at picking up **seasonality and long-term patterns**
-- **ARIMA**: Good for short-term forecasting, weaker at seasonal patterns.
-- **XGBoost**: Strong validation accuracy but future forecasts tend to flatten without engineered features.
+- **ARIMA**: Works fine for **short-term forecasts**, but weak for long horizons
+- **XGBoost**: Very strong in validation, but when forecasting into the future it tends to **flatten** because it depends heavily on lag features

-**Takeaway:**
+👉 **Takeaway:**
-- Use **Prophet** for long-term planning.
+- Prophet = reliable for **long-term planning**
-- Use **XGBoost** for short-term demand spikes.
-- Combining both could yield the most reliable results.
+- XGBoost = useful for **short-term weekly demand**
+- A combination of the two could give the best of both worlds

 ## 📈 Dashboard
-The Streamlit app allows users to:
+The dashboard makes it easy to:
-- Select forecasting models (Prophet / ARIMA / XGBoost)
+- Pick a forecasting model (Prophet / ARIMA / XGBoost)
-- Adjust forecast horizon (30–180 days)
+- Adjust the forecast horizon (30–180 days)
-- Compare error metrics (RMSE, MAE, MAPE)
+- Check validation metrics (RMSE, MAE, MAPE)
-- Switch between **validation mode** and **future mode**
+- Switch between **train/test validation** and **future forecasts**

 ![Dashboard Screenshot](visuals/Screenshot_2025-10-02.png)

 👉 **Live App:** [E-Commerce Forecasting Dashboard](https://ecommerce-sales-forecasting-muvi4tfwfefncf77qxlnvt.streamlit.app/)

-## 🚀 Status
+## 🚀 Status & Next Steps
-- ✅ Models trained and dashboard deployed
+- ✅ Models are trained, tested, and the app is live
-- 🔄 Next: test hybrid models and add holiday/promotion effects
+- 🔄 Next, I’d like to experiment with hybrid approaches and add holiday/promotion effects into the forecasts

-## 📌 Key Learnings
+## 📌 What I Learned
-- Built a complete **ML forecasting pipeline**
+- How to build an **end-to-end forecasting pipeline**
-- Compared traditional time-series and ML models
+- The pros and cons of traditional vs machine learning models
-- Learned trade-offs between **accuracy vs interpretability**
-- Deployed results in an **interactive app** for business use
+- That the “best” model depends on whether you need **accuracy now** (short-term) or **pattern recognition later** (long-term)
+- How to turn technical results into something **decision-makers can use**